k4kpk/k4kpk.github.io/sota-guides/Rabun Bald (W4G_NG-002).md

     * Note: After you turn the last switchback, it is ~800 steps to the summit
 * **GPS tracks/waypoints**:
     * Trailhead: 34.976, -83.3 (Beegum Gap) at 3690' altitude
-    * Summit: 34.9656, -83.2998   Grid: EM84ix at 4696' altitude
+    * Summit: 34.9656, -83.2998  at 4696' altitude.
+(Climb = 1006'.)
+    * Grid Square: EM84ix

 #### Summit Guide

-* Antenna: The only sensible antenna setup is to climb to the top of the tower and bungee cord a mast to the railing.
+* Antenna: Climb the tower stairs and bungee a mast to the railing.
-* Cell coverage: AT&T 2015 SMS success; AT&T 2014 = intermittent; Verizon 2014 = intermittent; APRS = good send/receive.
+* Cell coverage: 2021 AT&T cell + AT&T data + fast APRS ack.
-    * I had best success with Verizon by putting the phone flat on the deck and giving it some space.
-* Unique features:
 * 20' stone tower atop the summit.
 Great views.
-    * I reached an Alpharetta ham on 2 meters FM National Calling Frequency.